thanpolas/logality/README.md

 -   `appName` {string} An arbitrary string to uniquely identify the service (logger instance).
--   `prettyPrint` {boolean} If true will format and prettify the event and context, default is `false`.
+-   `prettyPrint` {boolean|Object} If true will format and prettify the event and context, default is `false`.
+You may define additional options to configure pretty printing, they can be combined:
+    -   `prettyPrint.noTimestamp` {boolean} Do not print timestamp.
+    -   `prettyPrint.noFilename` {boolean} Do not print Log filename source.
+    -   `prettyPrint.onlyMessage` {boolean} Only print the log message (no context).
+-   `minLevel` {number|string} Define the minimum level to be logged and ignore lower log levels.
+[See log levels for input values][log-levels], accepts both the string or numeric representations of the levels.
 -   `serializers` {Object} You can define custom serializers or overwrite logality's.
 Read more [about Serializers bellow][serializers].
 -   `async` {boolean} Set to true to enable the asynchronous API for logging,